Uber losses widen as driver incentives rise along with trips

 Analysts on average had expected the company to report an adjusted EBITDA loss of around $324.5 million, Refinitiv data showed.

-But Uber reaffirmed its goal of hitting profitability on an adjusted EBITDA basis at the end of this year and said it would reduce losses to $100 million in the third quarter.
+But the company reaffirmed its goal of hitting profitability on an adjusted EBITDA basis at the end of this year and said it would reduce losses to $100 million in the third quarter.

-The company took advantage of unrealized gains in its investments in Chinese ride-hail company Didi Global (DIDI.N) and self-driving company Aurora to post second-quarter net profit of $1.1 billion.

 Uber said riders returned to its platform in greater numbers in July and it expects the trend to continue in the coming months, together with strong food delivery orders.

-That assumes the more contagious Delta variant does not reverse a gradual reopening of the U.S. economy, an issue that rival Lyft Inc (LYFT.O) said on Tuesday it was monitoring. read more
+That assumes the more contagious Delta variant of the coronavirus does not reverse a gradual reopening of the U.S. economy, an issue that rival Lyft Inc said on Tuesday it was monitoring.

-Investors are worried about the ongoing shortage of drivers in the industry as demand ramps up.
-Lyft on Tuesday said it expected limited driver supply to continue in the next quarter, requiring further investments in driver incentives. read more
+But investors are worried about the ongoing shortage of drivers in the industry as demand ramps up.
+Lyft on Tuesday said it expected limited driver supply to continue in the next quarter.

-Uber on Wednesday said monthly active drivers and food delivery workers had increased by nearly 420,000 from February to July.
-U.S. ride-hail driver supply increased by 50% during that time.
-Passenger wait times in major U.S. cities also decreased during that time, the company said.
+Uber on Wednesday said monthly active drivers and food delivery workers had increased by 50%, or by nearly 420,000 drivers from February to July.

-Uber spent a massive $250 million in driver incentive investment in the second quarter, which increased losses at its ride-hail business.
-Uber said mobility profitability will expand significantly as U.S. and Canadian driver investments fade, a trend it has witnessed in Australia and other markets.
+Uber had spent a massive $250 million in driver incentive investment in the second quarter, which increased losses at its ride-hail business.

-The company had urged U.S. drivers to take advantage of the incentives before pay drops to pre-COVID-19 levels as more drivers return to the platform. read more
+The company had urged drivers to take advantage of the incentives before pay drops to pre-COVID-19 levels as more drivers return to the platform.

-Total costs and expenses in the second quarter jumped by over 57% to $5.12 billion year over year.

 Uber’s delivery unit, which includes restaurant delivery service Uber Eats, narrowed losses on a quarterly basis and more than doubled gross bookings from last year.